lazyexpert/LinkedInBot/README.md

 })
 ```

-keywords - the keywords, that bot is looking for.
+keywords - the only required field keywords, that bot is looking for.
 Not case sensitive.
 Need at least one for positive match.

 count - the bot will stop after adding this amount